TOURS

 A custom made tour is an independent trip plan designed and arranged just for you.
 An English speaking guide/driver will take you to look around Fukushima's coastal area, giving you a first hand experience of the area where the nuclear disaster took place.
 For more information click here

-SCENES AND TOPICS
+LOOK BACK SCENES AND TOPICS

 EXPERIENCES WITH US